chknsnipr/CabinGuard/README.md

 Current Flaws:
 Yes, Enemy motion still may malfunction here and there on specific places since im not an expert when it comes to enemy navigation.
-Game may be a bit too hard since ive not had the knowledge on how to effieciently scale because doing that would take too much time and get out of the scope of this hackathon(macondo).
+Game may be a bit too hard since ive not had the knowledge on how to effieciently scale because doing that would take too much time and get out of the time scope of this hackathon(macondo).